pnnl/tesp/design/agent_redesign/Agent Evaluation Guidance.md

 ### Re-write guidelines
 Still have to figure out we need to do here.
 In addition to using the new software architecture, we'll need to implement unit tests and potentially integration tests.

+### Deliverables for Seattle meeting
+* Class definition for your agent
+  * Methods will be more important than attributes
+  * As necessary or helpful, a workflow or sequence diagram to show how the agen will use it's methods
+  * Any supporting classes that are particular to your agent.
+For example, the HVAC agent has a model of the house it is controlling that I'm thinking of spinning off into a separate class.
+* Comments on the prematurely-defined agent class diagram Trevor put together.
+* Thoughts on common classes that all the agents will need
+  * Bid class
+  * Device model class (provide the agent with some kind of model for the device it is controlling)

 ### Schedule
 This work will be started in FY24 and continue into FY25.
 The following is a preliminary schedule of deliverables: